 - Dr. Chaotica from the Star Trek: Voyager holodeck program "The Adventures of Captain Proton".
 As an expy of Ming the Merciless, it's required.

-- The Master from Doctor Who had one of these in some of his incarnations.
+- The Master from had one of these in some of his incarnations.
 Most noticeably on Roger Delgado.
 They gave Roger Delgado that widow's peak for the role — they thought it looked more sinister than a receding hairline.
 (They also widened the white streaks in his beard.)

 - In the Star Trek: Enterprise two-parter "In a Mirror Darkly", Mayweather's Mirror Universe counterpart has a widow's peak.